Plumbing Vent Stack Installation: Code Requirements, Sizing & Costs

 Vent Stack Sizing Requirements by Fixture

 Sizing your vent stack correctly is essential for code compliance and proper system performance.
-Both the International Plumbing Code (IPC) and Uniform Plumbing Code (UPC) base vent sizing on two factors: the diameter of the drain being served and the total drainage fixture units (DFUs) connected to the system.
+Both the International Plumbing Code (IPC) and Uniform Plumbing Code (UPC) base vent sizing on two factors: the size of the drain or stack being served and the total drainage fixture units (DFUs) connected to the system.

 Fixture-Specific Minimum Vent Sizes